dhis2/training-docs/content/tracker_config/tg_userroles.md

-## Trainer’s Guide to Users Roles
+# Trainer’s Guide to Users Roles

-## USE THE CONFIG SYSTEM TO FOLLOW THIS GUIDE
+**_Use the Config system to follow this guide_**

-**What is this guide?**
+## **What is this guide?**

 This guide is a support document for DHIS2 Academy trainers for the session “User roles.”
-This session follows the standard Academy training approach with 1) a live demo session where the trainer demonstrate and explain how to create program reminders, and 2) a hands-­on session with exercises where participants get to create program reminders.
+This session follows the standard Academy training approach with

+1. a live demo session where the trainer demonstrate and explain how to create program reminders, and
+2. a hands-­on session with exercises where participants get to create program reminders.

 This guide will help the trainer​ prepare​​ for the live demo session.
 The “Live Demo step by step” section has a detailed walkthrough of all the steps to demonstrate with explanations and screenshots that should be easy to follow.
 Use that when preparing for the live demo session.

 There is also a Quick Guide which lists the steps very briefly and this is meant as a lookup guide or “cheatsheet” WHILE doing the demo, to help the trainer remember all the steps and the flow of the demo.

-**Background**
+## **Background**

 User roles are a key component of determining how a user can interact with DHIS2.
 When combined with user groups and sharing, a wide variety of access control can be placed within the system.

-**Preparation**
+## **Preparation**

 In order to conduct this session, you need to review the sharing settings of the TB treatment card program.